 Reminder: Files created on a running EC2 instance are not persisted unless you do some special steps.
 So if you are generating output files with Bioconductor, you must copy them to your local machine before terminating your instance, or your files will be lost.
 If you have a lot of data to move back and forth, you may want to look into Elastic Block Storage.

-If you have questions about the Bioconductor AMI, please contact us through the Bioconductor mailing list.
+If you have questions about the Bioconductor AMI, please contact us through the Bioconductor support site.